 A Surprise Evening Visitor

 I thought for sure that this fox would dart off when Sheila came into view but she didn't... she simply stood there, about 40 feet away, looking back at us.
-We clearly were watching each other but it didn't seem to faze the fox.
+All of us were keenly aware that we were watching each other but it didn't seem to faze the fox.
 She just kept watching us, almost nonchalantly.

 The fox moved to another location in our backyard and continued to watch.
-She would move to a few locations, almost confidently, over the next few minutes but continued watching us.
+She would move to a few locations, almost confidently, over the next few minutes but continued watching us but more notably was not in any hurry to leave us.
 She eventually sat down in the sun while looking at us.
 It was at this point that I decided I should go inside to retrieve one of my cameras.

 Whenever this happens... wildlife appears then I go inside to retrieve a camera... the wildlife is always gone when I come back outside so I wasn't too confident this fox would be anywhere in sight when I returned back outside but if I didn't go get a camera I would regret it.
 I was pleasantly surprised when she was still in our backyard when I returned with a camera in hand.

 I made a few very quick but, unfortunately, haphazard adjustments to settings (but still missed two key settings) since it was dark outside the last time I used my camera.
-Now it was sunny out so I would need drastically different settings.
+Now it was sunny so I would need drastically different settings.
 I missed changing my shutter speed which resulted in a bunch of motion blurred photos but I did manage to capture a couple of really nice shots nevertheless.
-I also missed changing the focus area which resulted in focus landing on foreground objects.
+I also missed changing the focus area which resulted in the focus point landing on foreground objects and not the fox.

 Two things stuck out as a bit odd to me.
 First, this fox is almost always darting through our yard, taking the same exact path, at around 2am every night.
 Now it was daylight.
 This was highly unusual.
 The other thing I felt was a bit odd is that she is clearly nursing and she was a bit too close for comfort... a bit too brazen.
 Hmmm... maybe it has been her mate that has been darting through the yard at 2am?
 Her brazenness and interest in us made me wonder if she wanted something from us... food... attention for her kits... or something else.
 She wasn't acting skittish at all.
 She was cautious but did allow me to approach much more closely than I expected.